Preparing Your Application

 - A statement detailing the demonstrated need for the project, program or initiative

-- To complete the required logic model for the project, you’ll need to know the objectives, activities and anticipated outputs and outcomes of the project
+- A logic model for the project, which will ask about the project’s objective, activities and anticipated outputs and outcomes OR an existing work plan for the project

 - Complete budget information, accounting for all expenses and relevant revenue for the proposed project